PingrisAlexis/SoPeckoko/README.md

 - Create `.env` files in the "backend" folder, then, add the line of code sent separately.

-- -the server listens on the port: http://localhost:3000.
+- The server listens on the port: http://localhost:3000.